Improved measurement of Born cross sections for $\chi_{bJ}\,\omega$ and $\chi_{bJ}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega}$ ($J$ = 0, 1, 2) at Belle and Belle II: at Belle and Belle II

 where $x$ is the assumed Born cross section, and ${\cal L}(x)$ is the corresponding maximized likelihood of the ﬁt.
 To take into account the systematic uncertainties discussed in section~\ref{sec.7}, the above likelihood is convolved with a Gaussian function whose width equals the total multiplicative systematic uncertainty.
 Additive systematic effects are included by choosing the variation that gives the most conservative limit.
 For other energy points with small numbers of candidates, the upper limits are calculated directly using POLE, with the uncertainty on the background prediction set to the sum in quadrature of the statistical and additive systematic uncertainty; the relative uncertainty on the signal efficiency set to the total multiplicative uncertainty from table~\ref{sys1} (see also section~\ref{sec.7}); and the relative uncertainty on the background efficiency set to the ``efficiency'' term from Table~\ref{sys1}.
 The signal and background efficiency uncertainties are treated as correlated.
 The upper limits on the Born cross sections at each energy point are listed in tables~\ref{tabsumchib1},~\ref{tabsumchib2}, and~\ref{tabsumchib0}.

 The results at each energy are used in section~\ref{sec.8} to fit the energy dependence of the cross section.
 At c.m.\ energies with small numbers of candidates, Gaussian uncertainties give a poor description of the contribution to the likelihood.
-Figure~\ref{likelihood} shows examples of the dependence of $\Delta(-2\ln\mathcal{L})$ on $\sigma_{\text{Born}}(e^+e^- \to \chi_{b1}\,\omega)$ for samples with $N^{\rm obs}=0$ and $N^{\rm obs}=1$.
+Figure~\ref{likelihood} shows examples of the dependences of $\Delta(-2\ln\mathcal{L})$ on $\sigma_{\text{Born}}(e^+e^- \to \chi_{b1}\,\omega)$ and $\sigma_{\rm Born}(e^+e^- \to \chi_{b1}\,(\pi^+\pi^-\pi^0)_{\rm non-\omega})$ for samples with $N^{\rm obs}=0$ and $N^{\rm obs}=1$.
 The cross section(s) corresponding to different $\Delta(-2\ln\mathcal{L})$ values are obtained by requesting intervals at various confidence levels from POLE, in the approximation where the confidence level $(1-\alpha) = F_{\chi^2}( \Delta(-2 \ln \mathcal{L}) ; 1)$.
-In POLE, the uncertainty on the background prediction is set to the sum in quadrature of the statistical and additive systematic uncertainties; the relative uncertainty on the signal efficiency is set to the uncertainty on the radiative correction factor (see section~\ref{sec.7}); the relative uncertainty on the background efficiency is set to zero.
+In POLE, the uncertainty on the background prediction is set to the sum in quadrature of the statistical and additive systematic uncertainties; the relative uncertainty on the signal efficiency is set to the uncertainty on the radiative correction factor (which is treated as uncorrelated --- see section~\ref{sec.7}); the relative uncertainty on the background efficiency is set to zero.

-For $N^{\rm obs}=0$, the dependence is parameterized using the proportionality function.
+For $N^{\rm obs}=0$, the dependence is parameterized using the proportionality function

 When $N^{\rm obs}=1$ or higher, the dependence is parameterized by the function~\cite{220}